RoryBarnes/LP890-9/ApseLock/README.rst

-Apsidal Locking of the Speculoos-1 System
+Apsidal Locking in the LP 890-9 System
 =========================================

 ===================   ============